Kash Patel Predicts US Will Be Forced to Send Troops Back Into Afghanistan Within 18 Months | Kash’s Corner

 Mr. Patel: No, almost none.
-That’s why I wanted to focus, on our show today, on that, because a lot of people on that list, everybody on that list, is someone I serve with.
+That’s why I wanted to focus on our show today on that, because a lot of people on that list, everybody on that list, is someone I serve with.
 Some of them are my friends.
-I don’t want kill orders out against them for doing the national security job of America, and this administration shouldn’t want that either.
+I don’t want kill orders out against them for doing the national security job of America.
+This administration shouldn’t want that either.
 But we can’t give Iran a leg up after they’ve taken such a posture against us, and that’s what I was talking about earlier when I think we have weakened our national security posture.
 This is one example with Iran.

 And we’re giving them, and this goes back to what we’re saying, the theme we were saying at the beginning of the show, their propaganda machine is going 100 miles an hour, and they are out messaging America when it comes to their position in the world.
 And I don’t recall a time when we did that under the Trump Administration.

 Mr. Jekielek: A quick comment on the effectiveness of the sanctions.
-And this is a number of people say this, and I think it’s true.
+And there are a number of people [who] say this, and I think it’s true.
 The sanctions can be really tough on the Iranian regime, but they’re also incredibly tough on the Iranian people, as well.
 And people take issues with this.